hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **8 - hypodermis &rarr; skin nerve field**

 The author's lable 'nerve' and the Uberon term 'skin nerve field' are not equivalent.
+The 'skin nerve field' is innerveted by nerves.

 ## CT&rarr;CT